xila10/x.509-Lab---Certificates-mTLS/README.md

 Private keys are never transmitted — they are only used locally to prove identity.

-Summary:
+**Summary:**
--TLS is working.
+- TLS is working.
--The server presents a valid certificate.
+- The server presents a valid certificate.
--The client is authenticated via the CA (mTLS).
+- The client is authenticated via the CA (mTLS).
--Access is granted only with valid authentication.
+- Access is granted only with valid authentication.
--This is a security control (authentication + encryption).
+- This is a security control (authentication + encryption).

 # Test #3: "HTTP/HTTPS + missing certificate"